jupyter/docker-stacks/docs/using/common.md

 * `-e RESTARTABLE=yes` - Runs Jupyter in a loop so that quitting Jupyter does not cause the container to exit.
 This may be useful when you need to install extensions that require restarting Jupyter.
 * `-v /some/host/folder/for/work:/home/jovyan/work` - Mounts a host machine directory as folder in the container.
 Useful when you want to preserve notebooks and other work even after the container is destroyed. **You must grant the within-container notebook user or group (`NB_UID` or `NB_GID`) write access to the host directory (e.g., `sudo chown 1000 /some/host/folder/for/work`).**
 * `--user 5000 --group-add users` - Launches the container with a specific user ID and adds that user to the `users` group so that it can modify files in the default home directory and `/opt/conda`.
 You can use these arguments as alternatives to setting `$NB_UID` and `$NB_GID`.
+* `-e JUPYTER_ENV_VARS_TO_UNSET=ADMIN_SECRET_1,ADMIN_SECRET_2` - Allow you to list environment variables that will unset by the default startup script after the hooks have executed but before we run the command provided to the startup script.

 ## Startup Hooks